TanHung189/Single-Page-CV/README.md

 ## Customization

 * Edit the content inside `index.html` to update your personal details.
-* Modify `style.css` to change fonts, colors, or layout.
+* Modify `myStyle.css` to change fonts, colors, or layout.
 * You can add more sections (Projects, Skills, Experience) as needed.

 ---